Delta Force: America Strikes Back!: Publication history

 Delta Force: America Strikes Back!
-(TF4501) was designed by William H. Keith, Jr., and was published in 1986 by Task Force Games as a boxed set that contained all the basic rules materials and a dice set.
+(TF4501) was designed by William H. Keith Jr., who also provided the cover art.
+It was published in 1986 by Task Force Games as a boxed set that contained all the basic rules materials and two six-sided dice.
 The Delta Force Companion (TF4504) was a rules expansion that added new content.

 Delta Force was the first role-playing game from Task Force Games.